AutoResearch/autora/docs/online-experiments/firebase.md

 ```shell
 firebase init
 ```
-An interactive init process will now run in your command line.
+An interactive initialization process will now run in your command line.
 For the first question, select these options:

 - Firestore: Configure security rules and indexes files for Firestore
 - Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys